heydarian/spare-parts-recognition/README.md

 Give a name to client and server app in the manifest.yml file inside both folders

-From the server directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP CP Cloud Foundry
+From the **server** directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP BTP Cloud Foundry

 ```sh
 $ cf push